-A process framework allows multiple departments/teams in the organization to take part in process initiatives while still maintaining a consistent look and feel to the processes that are implemented.
+A business process framework allows multiple departments/teams in the organization to take part in process initiatives while still maintaining a consistent look and feel to the processes that are implemented.
 A well-designed framework will include the level of documentation required, an outline for reporting and considerations for how the processes will be consumed.
-Tooling should also be standardized, as the correct one will help organically enforce adherence to the standards.
+Tooling, such as process design tools, should also be standardized, as the correct one will help organically enforce adherence to the standards.

 The framework should provide clear guidance of how detailed the process flows should be.
 For example, a level-one process flow may show sequential sub-processes.
 The next level may separate sub-processes into activities, and a subsequent level may separate the activities into tasks.
 Processes can be composed of processes and sub-processes, and can continue to be detailed to very low levels; however, specifying the organization’s standard approach will ensure all processes are documented in a consistent manner throughout the organization.